aishwaryanevrekar/60daysudacitybertelsmannai/README.md

 D22 : Completed Lesson 5 .
 Continued with 100daysofcode day 5 .I am excited that I am coding and working also on scholarships.
 Very happy

+D23 : Started with lesson 6 .Doing python from coding ninjas